willWallace-RIT/TernarySBC/README.md

 This is a fictional computing architecture simulator intended for educational and experimental purposes.

-It does not emulate real ternary hardware.
+It does not represent real ternary hardware or a production Linux port.

 ---

 📌 Summary

-A complete imaginary computing stack:
+A full experimental stack evolving from:

-> Ternary CPU → Bootloader → Microkernel → Scheduler → Processes → UART Shell (future)
+> Ternary CPU → Microkernel OS → Binary VM → Linux → LFS